 After rebooting the modem and disconnecting other devices, do a speed test.
 Check if you are getting the actual speed of your NBN plan.
 For example, you are using NBN 12 by iiNet.
 Your average Internet speed should be around 12mbps.

 If your Internet connection is still slow, disconnect your PC or laptop to the WiFi, and then connect it directly to the UNI-D port on your NBN connection box.
+The UNI-D port is the one that has a yellow sticker on it.
+More often than not, it is labelled as “UNI-D” or “WAN”.
 Once done, do a speed test again to see if there are any changes.

 Connecting directly to the NBN connection box might improve the connection since it eliminates the problems caused by WiFi interference.